 The R GUI makes it easy to get additional packages via the internet.
 From the "Packages" menu, you simply select "Install package(s)...".
 (In order to install packages from Bioconductor, you must first use the "Select repositories..." menu item to tell R to look there.)
 The menu item presents a dialog box containing a list of the available packages.
 You then select one or more (by holding the control key while clicking with the mouse) and press the "OK" button.
 R then downloads the package, installs it, and updates the help files.
 It finishes by asking if you want to delete the downloaded files; unless you want to save them to install them on another computer without an internet connection, the usual answer is "yes".

 Bioconductor Packages

-You will need the following packages from the Bioconductor web site.
+You will need to install the following Bioconductor packages.

 Use the items "Select repositories..." and "Install package(s)..." on the "Packages" menu to get them.